samuelduchesne/archetypal/docs/reading_idf.rst

 Editing
 -------

 Editing IDF files is based on the :ref:`eppy` package.
-The :class:`~archetypal.idfclass.IDF` object that the :meth:`~archetypal.idfclass.load_idf` method returns exposes the EnergyPlus objects that make up the IDF file.
+The :class:`~archetypal.idfclass.IDF` object returned by :meth:`~archetypal.idfclass.load_idf` exposes the EnergyPlus objects that make up the IDF file.
+These objects can be edited and new objects can be created.
+See the `eppy documentation <https://eppy.readthedocs.io/en/latest/>`_ for more information on how to edit IDF files.

 .. hint:: Pre-sets

-    EnergyPlus outputs can be defined quickly using the :class:`archetypal.idfclass.OutputPrep` class.
-This class and its methods handles adding predefined or custom output EnergyPlus objects to an IDF object.
+    EnergyPlus outputs can be quickly defined using the :class:`archetypal.idfclass.OutputPrep` class.
+This class and its methods handle adding predefined or custom outputs to an IDF object.
 For example, the idf object created above can be modified by adding a basic set of outputs:

     .. code-block:: python